Robert Mueller: Special Counsel for the DoJ (2017–2019)

-On May 16, 2017, Mueller met with President Trump as a courtesy to provide perspectives on the FBI and input on considerations for hiring a new FBI Director.
-This meeting was initially widely reported to have been an interview to serve again as the FBI Director.
-President Trump broached resuming the position in their meeting; however, Mueller was ineligible to return as FBI Director due to statutory term limits, and Mueller lacked interest in resuming the position.
+On May 16, 2017, Mueller met with President Donald Trump as a courtesy to provide perspectives on the FBI and input on considerations for hiring a new FBI director.
+This meeting was initially widely reported as an interview to serve again as FBI director.
+Trump raised the possibility of Mueller resuming the position; however, Mueller was ineligible to return due to statutory term limits, and he had no interest in resuming the role.

-The next day, Deputy Attorney General Rod Rosenstein appointed Mueller to serve as special counsel for the United States Department of Justice.
-In this capacity, Mueller oversaw the investigation into "any links and/or coordination between the Russian government and individuals associated with the campaign of President Donald Trump, and any matters that arose or may arise directly from the investigation".
+The next day, Deputy Attorney General Rod Rosenstein appointed Mueller to serve as special counsel for the U.S. Department of Justice.
+In this capacity, Mueller oversaw the investigation into "any links and/or coordination between the Russian government and individuals associated with the campaign of President Donald Trump, and any matters that arose or may arise directly from the investigation."

-Mueller's appointment to oversee the investigation immediately garnered widespread support from both Democrats and Republicans in Congress.
-Newt Gingrich, former Republican Speaker of the House of Representatives and prominent conservative political commentator, stated via Twitter that "Robert Mueller is a superb choice to be special counsel.
-His reputation is impeccable for honesty and integrity."
-Senator Charles Schumer (D-NY) said, "Former Director Mueller is exactly the right kind of individual for this job.
+Mueller's appointment received immediate bipartisan support in Congress.
+Newt Gingrich, former Republican Speaker of the House of Representatives and a prominent conservative political commentator, stated via Twitter that Mueller was "a superb choice to be special counsel" and his reputation was "impeccable for honesty and integrity".
+Senator Chuck Schumer (D-NY) said, "Former Director Mueller is exactly the right kind of individual for this job.
 I now have significantly greater confidence that the investigation will follow the facts wherever they lead."
-Senator Rob Portman (R-OH) stated, "former FBI dir.
-Mueller is well qualified to oversee this probe".
-Some, however, pointed out an alleged conflict of interest.
-"The federal code could not be clearer—Mueller is compromised by his apparent conflict of interest in being close with James Comey," Rep. Trent Franks (R-AZ), who first called for Mueller to step down over the summer, said in a statement to Fox News.
-"The appearance of a conflict is enough to put Mueller in violation of the code. … All of the revelations in recent weeks make the case stronger."
+Senator Rob Portman (R-OH) said that Mueller was "well qualified to oversee this probe".
+Some lawmakers alleged a conflict of interest.
+Representative Trent Franks (R-AZ), who had called for Mueller to step down, said in a statement to Fox News, "The federal code could not be clearer—Mueller is compromised by his apparent conflict of interest in being close with James Comey ...
+The appearance of a conflict is enough to put Mueller in violation of the code ...
+All of the revelations in recent weeks make the case stronger."